brimigs/test-expo/README.md

   - This is a [known error](https://github.com/react-native-community/cli/issues/1924) that occurs with certain versions of `yarn` (>= 3.5.0).
 It is fixed by running the cli command with the `--npm` flag or downgrading your version of `yarn`.

-- "error: You don't have the required permissions to perform this operation." replace your app id in the aoo.json with the one that was created in your expor account under projects in expo dashboard: https://expo.dev/accounts/yourname/projects/yourappname
+- `error: You don't have the required permissions to perform this operation.` replace your app id in the app.json with the one that was created in your expor account under projects in expo dashboard: https://expo.dev/accounts/yourname/projects/yourappname
   Also make sure to add the correct app name in the app.json file.

 # Run locally: